-Located at 6827 Palm Avenue, Fair Oaks, CA 95628, Patriots Park is a 3 acre neighborhood park featuring a playground, gravel and concrete walking paths, a butterfly garden, Wall of Honor, portable restroom available and drinking fountain.
+Located at 6827 Palm Avenue, Fair Oaks, CA 95628, Patriots Park is a 3-acre neighborhood park featuring a playground, gravel, and concrete walking paths, a butterfly garden, a Wall of Honor, portable restroom available and drinking fountain.
 Dogs allowed on leash.

 Wall of Honor

-The purpose of the Wall of Honor is to provide a lasting monument to residents of the Carmichael Recreation and Park District who gave their life for their Country or Community.
-Currently we have 12 heroes listed on the wall.
+The purpose of the Wall of Honor is to provide a lasting monument to residents of the Carmichael Recreation and Park District who gave their lives for their Country or Community.
+Currently, we have 14 heroes listed on the wall.
 Every year on the first Saturday in November we honor each person who had given their life.

 If you have someone you would like to be considered for the Wall of Honor please complete the Application and Guidelines which is due by July 31.

 Robert was born in 1965 and was a 21 year veteran for the Sacramento County Sheriff’s Department.
 He loved his job and helping the community.
 In August of 2017, he was killed in the line of duty backing up his partners that were under fire.
 Robert would’ve had it no other way.

 Deputy Sheriff Danny Oliver